stefanoaz/Particle-counter-V1/README.md

 # Particle-counter-V1
 PIN_Diode based radiation particle counter with differential sensing

-This is a beta/gamma particle detector designed with differential sensing of the PIN diode signal, to establich some rejection of common-mode EMI.
+This is a beta/gamma particle detector designed with differential sensing of the PIN diode signal, to establish some rejection of common-mode EMI.
 Transimpedance amplifiers with high gain are very similar to an oscilloscope probe amplifier: high impedance and very sensitive to external interference.
 By sensing symmetrically across both sides of the diodes, common-mode rejection of 40dB can be achieved.
 In batches of 1% resistor and 5% capacitor tolerances, matching can be achieved of 0.1% for R and 1% for C. This will yield 40dB CMRR.

 This design is intended for remote sensing for balloon flights or similar weight-sensitive applications: assembled weight is 3.3g.
 As such, the added weight (and difficulty) of shielding is avoided, or reduced, by incorporating common-mode rejection.